alextanhongpin/architecture-decision-records/architecture/019-reusable-architecture.md

 We also calculate unique counters of logged in user requests per action.
 This allows us to measure the adoption rate and compare the month over month grow.

+## Shared nothing

+Each action is standalone and has its own set of errors.

+They are declared in the file together.
+For common errors, they can be defined in the entity file.
+But they should be redefined as a separate error in the action file.